◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 ◆ Letters archive Private letters, public lessons.
 Written for soldiers and former soldiers crossing into civilian systems.

-Letters from a Kenyan-born U.S. Army veteran — on service, immigration, institutions, and what the country asks of those who cross for it.
+Letters from a U.S. Army veteran — on service, immigration, institutions, and what the country asks of those who cross for it.
 Part of the Year in Kenya field series, April 2025–2026.

 Letter 05: The Sapper